 Your marketing and branding efforts offer many channels for demonstrating that there are people – real people – behind your logo.
 When you make your website content, blog posts, and social media posts conversational rather than stiff and impersonal, people will find your brand more human and relatable.

 Also, consider supporting a (non-controversial) cause that people care about.
-Hosting a coat drive for kids in need, donating a portion of your proceeds to a shelter or participating in some other initiative to show your involvement in the community can create goodwill for your business.
+Hosting a coat drive for kids in need, donating a portion of your proceeds to a shelter, or participating in some other initiative to show your involvement in the community can create goodwill for your business.

 EMBRACE THE POWER OF STORYTELLING

 Consider creating case studies and success stories of how your products and services have made a difference in your customers’ lives.
-Video testimonials can be particularly effective as they show real people express their experience with your company.
+Video testimonials can be particularly effective as they show real people expressing their experience with your company.